CVL-dev/cvl-user-management/README.md

 This creates a user called `admin2` with password `secret`. **Change this password immediately as it is a known example username/password pair in the Joomla documentation**.

+FIXME do not use a known password hash

 To manually delete this user (proceed with caution!):

     use CvlUserManagementAdmin3;